 Lemon balm is a leafy plant with a mint-like flavor.
-For generations, the plant has been used as a relaxing all-natural therapy for anything from anxiety to upset stomach.
-You may apply finely cut leaves straight to mosquito bites or purchase a lemon balm essential oil.
+For generations, the plant has been a relaxing all-natural therapy for anything from anxiety to upset stomach.
+You may apply finely cut leaves to mosquito bites or purchase a lemon balm essential oil.

 Tannin, a natural astringent, is found in lemon balm.
 Lemon balm also includes polyphenols, which are antioxidants.
 These natural ingredients work together to decrease inflammation, speed up healing, and lower the chance of infection.

 Witch hazel is an over-the-counter astringent that may be found at pharmacies and grocery stores.
 Witch hazel, like lemon balm, contains tannins, which act as astringents on the skin.

 Witch hazel is useful for various skin irritations, from small cuts and scrapes to hemorrhoids, when used alone.
 Witch hazel decreases inflammation, calms the burning and discomfort caused by the bite, and speeds up healing.